 - 8. Install Electronic Console.
-(Diagram 12) To attach the electronic console display to the handrail console, take the following steps: - a.
+(Diagram 13 and 14) To attach the electronic console display to the handrail console, take the following steps: - a.
 Plug the slotted reed switch cable connector into its receptacle on the underside of the electronic console display. - b.
-Place the electronic console display on the handrail console while you gently feed any excess cable back through the hole in the handrail console. - c.
+Hold the electronic console display above the handrail console while you gently feed any excess cable back through the hole in the handrail console.

+- c.
 Align the holes and insert two phillips-head screws (F) on the underside of the handrail console. - d.
 Tighten the screws using your phillips-head screwdriver.